In the Name of Allah, the Most Gracious, Most Merciful

 six million European Jews between the rise of Adolph Hitler and the Nazi

-Party in 1933 and the culmination of the Second World War in
+Party in 1933 and the culmination of the Second World War in Europe in May,

 1945.